Axel13fr/CarND-Behavioral-Cloning-P3/writeup_Axel_Durbec.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting.
+It has as well less Conv. layers to reduce complexity.

 The import_data.py file contains an important "redistribute" function which looks over the histogram of all angles used for training and excluses randomly samples from each bin which has a count over a certain cap threshold parameter.
 This produces a flatter distribution of the training samples so that the model is trained more equally on all cases.